Environmental Scientist Resume Format

 Education

-List your highest degree first.
-Include institution, degree, major, and graduation date.
-Relevant coursework in ecology, environmental policy, or geospatial analysis adds value.
-Advanced degrees are highly regarded for senior roles.
+List your highest level of education first.
+Include institution, degree, major, and graduation year.
+Relevant coursework in environmental science, ecology, or geospatial analysis is beneficial.
+Advanced degrees can be advantageous for senior roles.

 Certifications